-What we are seeing here is that Darwin’s idea, as philosopher of science and Darwin admirer Michael Ruse himself has argued, is an ideology which has moral and intellectual consequences.
+What we are seeing here is that Darwin’s idea, as a philosopher of science and Darwin admirer Michael Ruse himself has argued, is an ideology that has moral and intellectual consequences.
 Why did intellectuals quickly gravitate toward that ideology?
-Harvard geneticist Richard Lewontin provided some answer back in 1997:
+Harvard geneticist Richard Lewontin provided some answers back in 1997:

 “We take the side of science [Darwinian evolution] in spite of the patent absurdity of some of its constructs, in spite of its failure to fulfill many of its extravagant promises of health and life, in spite of the tolerance of the scientific community for unsubstantiated just-so stories, because we have a prior commitment, a commitment to materialism.

 “It is not that the methods and institutions of science somehow compel us to accept a material explanation of the phenomenal world, but, on the contrary, that we are forced by our a priori adherence to material causes to create an apparatus of investigation and a set of concepts that produce material explanations, no matter how counter-intuitive, no matter how mystifying to the uninitiated.
 Moreover, that materialism is absolute, for we cannot allow a Divine Foot in the door.”